Pressure Cooker Dannon Dutch Apple Yogurt Compote is a blast from the past. The Dutch Apple Compote can be used on top of yogurt and ice cream.

 I have two very detailed recipes with step by step instructions and photos for making the best Yogurt every.
 The first recipe is Instant Pot Greek Yogurt and the second recipe is GoWise USA Greek Yogurt.
 Remember, if you want your Homemade Yogurt to be just like Dannon’s Dutch Apple Yogurt, incubate for 6-8 hours and don’t strain.

 Peel and core your Red Delicious and Granny Smith Apples.
-Apples brown quickly, so have a bowl of water with a teaspoon of lemon juice, or white vinegar handy.
+Apple brown quickly, so have a bowl of water with a teaspoon of lemon juice, or white vinegar handy.

 Place chopped apples into the bowl of water as you chop, until you are ready to Pressure Cook.